Storware/vprotect-manual/administration/storage-providers/instances/README.md

 ![](../../../.gitbook/assets/storage-instances-details-bottom.jpg)

-The first tab shows all backups that are currently available and all basic information about them in a list.
-After pressing the magnifying glass button, you will see additional information.
+The first tab shows all backups that are currently available and all the basic information about them in a list.
+After clicking on the magnifying glass button, you will see additional information.
 The button next to it allows you to download logs in the form of a .txt file.

 ![](../../../.gitbook/assets/storage-instances-details-bottom-backup-details.jpg)